- March 22, 2022

 - Set up an experiment to test an assumption.
 Your customers are always a good place to look for new insights.
 For example, maybe you aren’t sure whether your current guarantee is any good.
-You could set up the experiment by make the assumption: “Our guarantee is a big reason why our customers do business with us.”
+You could set up the experiment by making the assumption: “Our guarantee is a big reason why our customers do business with us.”

 - Now call or visit five good customers and ask them about your guarantee.
 Ask them about competitors’ guarantees.
 Ask them about their own guarantee if they have a business.
-Ask them who they think has the best guarantee!
+Ask them whom they think has the best guarantee!